-If you include interest or any of these penalties with your payment, identify and enter these amounts in the bottom margin of Form
+If you include interest or any of these penalties with your payment, identify and enter these amounts in the bottom margin of Form Don't include the interest or

 1041-QFT.
-Do not include the interest or penalty amount in the balance of tax due on line 17.
+Don't include the interest or penalty amount in the balance of tax due on line 17.